 The advantage of this approach is you need very little understanding of the item being recommended.
 You might even introduce the user to something new.

 The disadvantages are that you need a lot of data to make this accurate.

 We can also use the methods as a mixture to achieve the goal.
-For example we built a recommender system for an online newspaper where the systems filters the available items (articles) based on a description of these items (some keywords) and the user preferences being the reading history.
+For example, we built a recommender system for an online newspaper where the systems filter the available items (articles) based on a description of these items (some keywords) and the user preferences being the reading history.
 These algorithms try to present articles similar to those that have been reviewed (read) in the past.

 Our proven technology